FRCDashboard/FRCDashboard/README.md

     If you don't have administrator privileges, put `--user` at the end of that command.)

-If you're going to be using the dashboard as an application, you'll also need:
+If you're going to be using the preferred method of using the dashboard (as an application), you'll also need:
 * [`nodejs`](https://nodejs.com) & [`npm`](https://npmjs.com)
     * If you don't have permission to install these, see [this gist](https://gist.github.com/isaacs/579814) for a workaround.
 * Electron (to install, `cd` into dashboard directory and run `npm install`)